shopware5/devdocs/source/developers-guide/controller/index.md

 ### Module
 A module is actually a namespace for a controller.
 Controllers are automatically registered under `PluginDirectory/Controllers/{Frontend|Backend|Api|Widgets}` like below:

-* `frontend`: Namespace for controllers related to the store front - e.g. cart, account, listing...
+* `Frontend`: Namespace for controllers related to the store front - e.g. cart, account, listing...
-* `widgets`: Namespace for widgets, i.e. reusable, cache compatible `{action}` blocks that will render ESI tags
+* `Widgets`: Namespace for widgets, i.e. reusable, cache compatible `{action}` blocks that will render ESI tags
-* `backend`: Namespace for backend controllers, usually protected by the Shopware backend authentication system
+* `Backend`: Namespace for backend controllers, usually protected by the Shopware backend authentication system
-* `api`: Namespace for REST API related controllers.
+* `Api`: Namespace for REST API related controllers.
 Usually protected by the API authentication

 Each namespace can be found in `engine/Shopware/Controllers/{Frontend|Backend|Api|Widgets}`.